Slow-cooked oxtail tagliatelle with pangrattato

 -

-3.Bring a large saucepan of salted water to the boil.
-Add pasta and cook according to packet directions or until al dente.
+6.Bring a large saucepan of salted water to the boil.
+Add pasta and cook according to packet directions, or until al dente.
 Drain pasta and stir through the braise.
-Sprinkle the oxtail tagliatelle with a little pangrattato and serve with the remaining pangrattato alongside.

 Recipe Notes